ThatQuiz Test Library Take this test now

 D) A relatively homogeneous area that differs from its surroundings.

-• 11.
-What is a landscape boundary?
+• 10.
+What is landscape heterogeneity?

-C) A term for the outermost part of a landscape.
+C) A term for uniform landscapes.

 Created with That Quiz — the math test generation site with resources for other subject areas.